spruceid/ssx/documentation/reference/ssx-sdk/ssx.ssx.address.md

 ## SSX.address property

-Get the address that is connected and signed in.
+Gets the address that is connected and signed in.

 <b>Signature:</b>